-- .2 To install or cause to be installed monitoring devices on all present and future points of diversion from the Blackfoot River; and - .3 To provide access to inspect water monitoring devices and diversions on the Blackfoot River where necessary for administration of rights to divert water from the water system.
-A party requesting access to a monitoring device shall provide reasonable notice, and the party providing access to the monitoring device or diversion may accompany the inspecting party. - 8.4 The parties agree to administer water rights from the Snake River as follows: - State shall account for and administer the .1 The diversion of water from the Snake River by all water users, including the United States and the Tribes, in conformance with the SRBA decree.
-The State, in administering such waters, shall ensure the delivery to all water users, including the United States and the Tribes, their legal entitlement to water from natural flow and storage.
+- .1 To prepare and implement a Blackfoot River Water Management Plan to satisfy the purposes set forth in the Attachment; - .2 To install or cause to be installed monitoring devices on all present and future points of diversion from the Blackfoot River; and - and diversions on the Blackfoot River where necessary for administration of rights to divert water from the water system.
+A party requesting access to a monitoring device shall provide reasonable notice, and the party providing access to the monitoring device or diversion may accompany the inspecting party. - 8.4 The parties agree to administer water rights from the Snake River as follows: - .1 The State shall account for and administer the diversion of water from the Snake River by all water users, including the United States and the Tribes, in conformance with the SRBA decree.
+The State, administering such waters, shall ensure the delivery to all water users, including the United States and the Tribes, their legal entitlement to water from natural flow and storage.
 The United States shall be solely responsible for the physical operation of its Snake River diversion facilities in accordance with the Snake River Watermaster's direction.
 In the event the United States disputes the Snake River

 Watermaster's direction regarding the administration of its Snake River diversion, the dispute shall be resolved by the District Court.
 Distribution of the water after diversion by the United States shall be in accordance with Articles 8.2.1, 8.2.4, 8.2.5, and 8.3.
-IDWR shall provide the Intergovernmental board, upon request, any Snake River water measurement data or reports gathered or prepared by or for IDWR.

-- .3 Upon reasonable notice, the State agrees to provide the Tribes and the United States access to inspect water monitoring devices and diversions on the Snake River where necessary for purposes the of administration of Tribal or Fort Hall Indian Irrigation Project water rights from the water system.
-The State may accompany the party inspecting the monitoring device or diversion. - 8.5 Because of the need to provide for cooperative planning and management of water resources, the Tribes or the United States agree to prepare a written Notice of Use of a Tribal water right whenever the Tribes or the United States intend to (1) transfer or lease within the Reservation the right to an existing use, (2) put to use within the Reservation any portion of the Tribal water right which is not in present use, or (3) undertake a combination of (1) and (2). - .1 The Notice of shall contain the following Use information:
+- .2 IDWR shall provide the Intergovernmental board, upon request, any Snake River water measurement data or reports gathered or prepared by or for IDWR. - .
+3 Upon reasonable notice, the State agrees to provide the Tribes and the United States access to inspect water monitoring devices and diversions on the Snake necessary River where for purposes of the administration of Tribal Fort Hall orIndian Irrigation Project water rights from the water system.
+The State may accompany the party inspecting the monitoring device or diversion. - 8.5 Because of the need to provide for cooperative planning and management of water resources, the Tribes or the United States agree to prepare a written Notice of Use of a Tribal water right whenever the Tribes or the United States intend to (1) transfer or lease within the Reservation the right to an existing use, (2) put to use within the Reservation any portion of the Tribal water right which is not in present use, or (3) undertake a combination of (1) and (2).

+.1 The Notice of Use shall contain the following information: